gravity-api/gravity-uia-server/README.md

-Certainly!
-Here's the combined readme with the added download section:

 # Quick Start Guide for UIA Driver Server with Selenium Grid

 This guide provides a quick start on deploying a UIA Driver Server on Windows OS and registering it with a Selenium Grid.